mattdailis/pymerlin/README.md

 between a python process and a java process.
 This allows pymerlin to use the Aerie simulation engine directly, without having to re-implement it in python.

 This means that running `simulate` starts a subprocess using `java -jar /path/to/pymerlin.jar`.
-This

 ### Approachability over performance